 Parents as partners in successful Relationships Education

-We are happy to provide support in implementing all of the DfE's recommendations, as outlined below.
+SCARF will help you implement all of the DfE's recommendations, as outlined below.

 - Schools must teach Relationships Education with respect for the backgrounds and beliefs of pupils and parents whilst ensuring pupils are provided with knowledge relating to the Law.